 As earlier aforementioned in the paragraph one above, porcelain is the hardest to cut of the tiles.
 This is attributed to the vitreous firing of porcelain tiles suggesting that the mass tile melts into an invariable glass-resembling mass, making it extremely difficult to cut with just a primitive tile cutter.

 Despite the fact that they are tough, porcelain tiles are brittle and thus may break during the cutting procedure.
 Several tools can be employed to the cutting of porcelain tiles, and the following discussion revolves around the cutting of porcelain tiles and the tools used with emphasis on a wet tile saw, tile saw and a manual tile cutter.

 Cutting Porcelain Tile with a Manual Tile Cutter

-When using a manual tile cutter, its crucial that steps are made to ensure consistency.
+When using a where can i buy cenforce online manual tile cutter, its crucial that steps are made to ensure consistency.
 You should first measure the tile and then the line to be cut is marked usually using a suitable wax pencil.
 To ensure the consistency of grout lines, it is advisable to allow for spacing of the porcelain tile.
 Masking tape can be applied along the edge of the tile, and this significantly reduces the risk of tile chipping.

 A clean cut can be made using a traditional cutting point; the tile is lined up staying level with the cutting edge.
 The point is slid along the tile making sure to stay online.
 With firm continuous pressure; the tile is bent downwards until it snaps.